 The Harriet Evelyn Wallace Scholarship was established from a bequest given to AGI by Harriet Evelyn Wallace, who was one of the founding members of the Geoscience Information Society (GSIS).
 This scholarship is for the support of female graduate students in the United States studying the geosciences.
 A new scholar is named each year, and every scholar is eligible for up to two years of support.
 The current annual award is $5,000.

-AGI is currently accepting applications for the 2017-2018 academic year!
-Please visit the information page for more information.
+AGI is no longer accepting applications for the 2017-2018 academic year.
+Please visit the information page for more information for how to apply next year.
 The scholarship is open to all women pursuing a Master’s or Doctoral degree in the geosciences.
-One Master's candidate and one Doctoral candidate will be selected for the 2017-2018 scholarship cycle.
+One Master's candidate and one Doctoral candidate will be selected for the 2018-2019 scholarship cycle.
 We also strongly encourage incoming Master's students to apply.
-The application deadline for the 2017-2018 academic year is on January 4th, 2017.
+The application deadline for the 2017-2018 academic year was on January 4th, 2017.
 The successful applicant will be a thesis-based, full time student and must be a U.S. citizen or permanent resident.
 The Harriet Evelyn Wallace Scholarship is merit-based and applicants will be evaluated on their probability of successfully completing a geoscience graduate program and transitioning into the geoscience profession following graduation.

 Applicants may either be entering graduate school or already enrolled in a graduate program in the geosciences.
 In addition, she must have at least 1 year remaining in the graduate program.
 The successful applicant will be awarded $5,000 for her first scholarship year.
 She will be eligible for a second year scholarship of $5,000 upon successful completion of her first year.
 However, if the successful scholar graduates within the first year of the award, she will not be eligible to apply for a second year.
 Renewals are contingent upon request by the Harriet Evelyn Wallace Scholar and by meeting the appropriate continuation qualifications.
 Additionally, renewals will be a competitive "recompete" and scholar must submit additional materials to qualify and be considered.